 They always follow the law

 Unlike the valiant private investigators we see in TV shows and movies, private investigators always have to follow the law.
-There are no shortcuts, breaking and entering or hacking accepted in this business.
+There are no shortcuts, breaking and entering, or hacking accepted in this business.
 While in the fictional world all this stuff might seem rather cute and worthy of praise, in the real world, private investigators have to obey the rules.

 Yes, they can follow a person, but they’re not allowed to trespass or to use GPS or tracking devices without previous approvals.
-They can take photos and sometimes collaborate with the police, but they’re not allowed to hack into phones, computers, email accounts or even get bank records, medical records or travel reservations.
+They can take photos and sometimes collaborate with the police, but they’re not allowed to hack into phones, computers, email accounts, or even get bank records, medical records, or travel reservations.
 What private investigators are allowed to do is take advantage of the mighty internet and various databases.
 And they know exactly where to look and what to look for to solve all the cases that come their way.

 They use cool equipment

 Even though they are not allowed to hack or spy, they can make use of different equipment and gadgets that make their job easier and facilitate access to evidence.
 They can use various equipment, from basic laptops and computers to biological evidence collection kits, GPS receivers, fingerprint evidence kits, and digital audio recorders.
 Private investigators also put to good use video cameras, scanners, binoculars, telescopes, and even night-vision goggles.
-This equipment helps them legally search databases, reports, public records and tax filings, as well as conduct surveillance, run undercover operations, and conduct background checks.
+This equipment helps them legally search databases, reports, public records, and tax filings, as well as to conduct surveillance, run undercover operations, and conduct background checks.